 Housing costs in Oxford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

-Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oxford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oxford is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Oxford who work in office and administrative support (13.64%), management occupations (12.88%), and sales jobs (10.77%).

 Also of interest is that Oxford has more people living here who work in computers and math than 95% of the places in the US.